Skip to main content

 Researchers are also studying the effectiveness of non-myeloablative (reduced-intensity) stem cell transplants in people with lymphoma.
 This approach may allow more people to benefit from stem cell transplants, especially those who are older or in poor health.

-Targeted therapies
+Targeted drug therapies

-As researchers have learned more about lymphoma cells, they have developed newer drugs that target specific parts of these cells.
+As researchers have learned more about lymphoma cells, they have developed newer medicines that target specific parts of these cells.
 These targeted drugs are different from standard chemotherapy drugs, which work by attacking rapidly growing cells.
 Targeted drugs may work in some cases where chemotherapy doesn’t, and they often have different side effects.

-These and many other targeted drugs are now being studied in clinical trials.
+Many other targeted drugs are now being studied in clinical trials.

 Immunotherapy